aatwo/Examples-and-Tests/Examples/Miscellaneous/MutablePasswordsAreBad/README.md

 # MutablePasswordsAreBad

-I've noticed a number of people mentioning that they use mutable passwords, i.e. all their passwords follow some common set of rules such that they need only to remember the rules from which they can generate any of their passwords.
+Mutable passwords are passwords that follow a common set of rules based off of one or more service specific parameters (e.g. the service name).
+This allows you to have a unique password for each website / service you use and as long as you remember the rules for generating the passwords you don't need to remember the actual passwords themselves.
 While this is significantly better than the common practice of using one password for everything, it is still significantly worse than using a password manager.
 This is because if any of your passwords are obtained by an attacker they could use it as a base for guessing your other passwords.
-Even worse if more than one of your passwords are discovered because it makes it easier for someone to see patterns.
+This is made much worse if more than one of your passwords are discovered because it makes it easier for someone to see patterns.
 This might seem far fetched at first but when you consider than there are hundreds of thousands of websites allowing users to create accounts it becomes slightly more concerning.
 By using mutable passwords you are betting on the fact that every single one of the fifty or so websites that you have passwords with are using the latest security technologies, practices and procedures at all times.
 Obviously this isn't how it works in the real world and hacks occur all the time, many of which you might not hear about for years if ever (see https://haveibeenpwned.com/ for a great list of known breaches) and it's definitely fair to say that it's not unlikely that at least two of your passwords will at some point be simultaneously exposed to the world.

 This small application plays on a scenario where a user has three accounts.
 One for Google, another for Spotify and another for Facebook.
 The passwords for these websites were generated using the following rules: